 The Annual Report can only be filed online by going to the ePass Montana website.

 The report asks for information such as:

 - Name and address of the officers, directors, members, and/or managers

 The Annual Report filing typically takes 1-2 business days to process.

-The cost to file an Annual Report for either the Corporation or LLC is $20.
+The filing fee for an Annual Report in Montana for either the Corporation or LLC is $20.

 The Annual Report is due by April 15th each year and can be made as early as January 1st.

 The first annual report isn’t due until the year following formation.
-For example, if your LLC or Corporation was formed January 1, 2020, the first Annual Report will be due April 15th 2021.
+For example, if your LLC or Corporation was formed on January 1st, 2021, the deadline for the first Annual Report will be April 15th, 2022.

 My business made little or no money.
 Do I still have to file the Annual Report?